Prague or Krakow or Budapest: Which City to Visit?

 Many travellers planning a trip to Central Europe don’t have necessarily an unlimited amount of time to visit every city that might be on their wish list.
-This has them begging the question: “Should I visit Prague or Krakow or Budapest?”
+But if you can’t visit every iconic city, it can be tough to decide whether to spend time in Budapest, Krakow or Prague.

 In general, choose Prague if you want to explore a compact, fairytale-like historic centre and to drink some of the best beer in Europe.
 Krakow is great for history buffs wanting to explore one of Poland’s best-preserved old towns.
 Finally, choose Budapest to explore a gorgeous city with a big, metropolitan vibe and a unique nightlife.

-To help make your decision easier, I’ve outlined the accessibility, things to do, cuisine, nightlife, and affordability of Budapest, Prague, and Krakow.
-This will help you determine which Central European city will be the best fit for your itinerary.
+To help make your decision easier, I’ve outlined the accessibility, things to do, cuisine, nightlife, and affordability in all three of these cities.

 Prague, Czech Republic